Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 The `Intel ME mode` field should inform that the current state is `Enabled`.

-## MNE003.001 Intel ME mode option Enabled works correctly (Ubuntu 22.04)
+## MNE003.001 Intel ME mode option Enabled works correctly (Ubuntu)

 **Test description**